devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 ### Compilation

-There should be a `Makefile` that by default produces binary called `mqttserver`.
+There should be a `Makefile` that by default produces binary called `mqttserver` with the default target.
+Ideally, use makefile syntax that is common across different `make` implementations, so that the `make` can be run without relying e.g. on GNU or BSD extensions.

 The `Makefile` should use the `$(CC)` macro for the compiler, so that the compiler can be overridden.
 This is important so that a lecturer can run the tests on submitted code